pgpkeys-eu/pgpkeys-eu.github.io/docs/critique-critique.md

 > In general the crypto-refresh draft tends to ignore the requirements of long term storage needs and considers online communication and software deployment pattern as the major OpenPGP usage.
 > Data and software life-cycle management has not been adequately taken in consideration and thus the draft regresses heavily from 30 years of PGP history.

-No example of "ignoring the requirements of long term storage needs" has been given, unless this refers to the ^11 GCM mode, which being [^11] can be ignored by such applications.
+No example of "ignoring the requirements of long term storage needs" has been given, unless this refers to the OPTIONAL GCM mode, which being OPTIONAL[^11] can be ignored by such applications.

 Conclusion
 ==========

 Of the complaints explicitly raised by LibrePGP, one (GCM) is substantial.
 The Working Group agreed with those concerns, but balanced them with the requirements of some users for regulatory compliance.
 OpenPGP has precedent here, having already included Brainpool and Camellia ciphers on similar grounds.
-All such regulatory-driven extensions to OpenPGP have historically been marked ^11, and GCM is no different.
+All such regulatory-driven extensions to OpenPGP have historically been marked OPTIONAL[^11], and GCM is no different.
 OpenPGP crypto-refresh has conformed to established precedent here.

 The strongest implicit complaint is that several implementations have already spent significant time developing support for v5 (LibrePGP) artifacts, and that support for v6 (crypto-refresh) would be burdensome.
-But it is worth pointing out that other implementations with working v5 code are also implementing v6 despite the extra workload incurred. [[^24]]
+But it is worth pointing out that other implementations with working v5 code are also implementing v6 despite the extra workload incurred.[^24]

 The other explicitly-stated complaints can be divided into two classes, neither of which holds up to scrutiny.
 Most of them are minor technical issues that have been blown out of proportion, e.g. the superficial change in the curve specifier format.
-Some have even been described, on the record, as acceptable compromises by Werner in previous discussions. [[^25]] [[^26]] It would appear therefore that these concerns have been included purely to bulk out the list of grievances.
+Some have even been described, on the record, as acceptable compromises by Werner in previous discussions.[^25] [^26] It would appear therefore that these concerns have been included purely to bulk out the list of grievances.

-The remaining explicit complaints (touched upon in the preamble) concern IETF procedure, in which case there is a route of appeal via the IETF itself. [[^27]] It is not apparent that such an appeal has even been submitted, let alone ruled upon.
+The remaining explicit complaints (touched upon in the preamble) concern IETF procedure, in which case there is a route of appeal via the IETF itself.[^27] It is not apparent that such an appeal has even been submitted, let alone ruled upon.

-There is also one implicit complaint that is only hinted upon in the text, and that is the increasing breakdown in personal trust between Werner and the wider OpenPGP community. [[^28]]
+There is also one implicit complaint that is only hinted upon in the text, and that is the increasing breakdown in personal trust between Werner and the wider OpenPGP community.[^28]

 It is obvious that LibrePGP is an attempt to create facts on the ground that prejudice the conclusion of the IETF standardisation process, in order to maintain the pre-eminent position of one OpenPGP implementation (GnuPG) at the expense of others.
-It is also impossible to avoid concluding that the target of this power play is the rival implementation that is currently led by two ex-employees of Werner, with whom he has a long-standing and well-documented personal conflict. [[^29]] [[^30]]
+It is also impossible to avoid concluding that the target of this power play is the rival implementation that is currently led by two ex-employees of Werner, with whom he has a long-standing and well-documented personal conflict.[^29] [^30]

 Normally, personal conflicts are best left to be resolved at a personal level, but not when they fester to the point where they threaten to destroy an entire community.
 The root cause of this is not technical but personal, and the solution is therefore not technical but personal.